Cochlear™ Nucleus® Implants

 Electrode Portfolio - Designed for Performance

-The natural curves of the cochlea come in all shapes and sizes which is why we offer a wide range of electrode arrays so your surgeon can pick the best one for your level of hearing loss and to give you the greatest sound resolution and coverage in your inner ear.1-3
+We offer a wide range of electrode arrays so your surgeon can pick the best one for your level of hearing loss and to give you the greatest sound resolution and coverage in your inner ear.5-7

 Key features of our electrode array portfolio: